-Losing 30 kilograms, (now 32 kilograms as I started this article a little while ago), has never been easy for me, it is probably going to be one of the biggest accomplishments of my life.
+Losing 30 kilograms, (2019 UPDATE: now 42 kilograms as I started this article a little while ago), has never been easy for me, it is probably going to be one of the biggest accomplishments of my life.
 I have cried, I have thought to give up several times, I have stopped running several times and screwed up my face at healthy food.
 My outlook on life has changed so much, for me I am a much happier and healthier person, and I have confidence now.

 Walking in public used to make me anxious, fearful even.
 I was scared of what people thought of me and was consciously aware of what I looked like.
 When I talked to people, I was more interested in their physical appearance and how “not-fat” they were, rather than their personality.
 I couldn’t believe that I had gotten to that point in my life that I disconnected from people in such a way.

 9 months on from when I started to lose weight I am a completely different person.
 I enjoy life, I enjoy going out and running, living life happy and enjoy time spent with friends and family.
 I am confident and I am happy.

 I think, I am nearly at peace with who I am.